Clapboard

-Clapboard, in modern American usage, is a word for long, thin boards used to cover walls and (formerly) roofs of buildings.
-Historically, it has also been called clawboard and cloboard.
-In the United Kingdom, Australia and New Zealand, the term weatherboard is always used.
+Clapboard, in modern American usage, is a word for long, thin boards used to cover outer walls and (formerly) roofs of buildings.
+Historically, it has also been spelled clawboard and cloboard.
+In the United Kingdom, Australia and New Zealand, the term weatherboard is used.
+Australians also use the term chamferboard for the tongue-and-groove variant.

-An older meaning of "clapboard" is small split pieces of oak imported from Germany for use as barrel staves, and the name is a partial translation (from klappen, "to fit") of Middle Dutch klapholt and related to German Klappholz.
+An older meaning of clapboard is small split pieces of oak imported from Germany for use as barrel staves, and the name is a partial translation (from klappen, "to fit") of Middle Dutch klapholt and related to German Klappholz.